cunybpl/nycet_pnp/src/content/guides/plants/air-cooled-chilled-water-plant.md

     </figure>
 </a>

-## Air-Cooled Chilled Water Plant Systems and Components
+## Air-cooled Chilled Water Plant Systems and Components

-### Air-Cooled Chiller System
+### Air-cooled Chiller System

 Figure 2 shows an air-cooled chiller providing chilled water to the chilled water loop system and components.